 Note: Jobs are scheduled in UTC.
 Repeating jobs that runs at a specific time of day may move relative to a local timezone when Daylight Saving Time shifts occur.

 4.1.2 Notifications

-To set or review notifications associated with this management job, click the Configure Notifications () button it job, enek the configure Normentons () but
+To set or review notifications associated with this management job, click the Configure Notifications ( ) button nt job, chek the Configure Notifications ( ) butt

-You can also access notifications through the Settings () me
+You can also access notifications through the Settings ( ) 1

 + ADD NOTIFICATION TEMPLATE